Wealthify doesn't support your browser

 Could you consider opening a bank, savings, or investment account for them?

 Alongside paying pocket money, you could also consider putting savings away for your child to use in the future.
 This money could then be used to help them purchase their first car, attend university, get on the property ladder, plan their dream wedding, or even go travelling.
-It could also be used as a ‘rainy day fund’ in case something goes wrong.
+They could also use it as a ‘rainy day fund’ in case something goes wrong.

 A Junior ISA is a type of account that can be useful for this as they allow you to save or invest up to £9,000 tax-free for your child each year and this money will be tucked away until they reach their 18th birthday.
-Just FYI, the maximum you can save or invest in a Junior ISA is subject to change, but it currently stands at £9,000 for the year 2021/22 and will remain at this amount for 2022/23 too.5
+And just FYI, the maximum you can save or invest in Junior ISAs could be subject to change in future.4

 What types of ISAs are available for my child?